 TED MARTIN FAMILY GRANT

-The Board of Directors of the Kings River Conservancy is pleased to announce the continued support, through the Central Valley Community Foundation, of a substantial Ted Martin Family Grant.
-The monies will go to support and expand three innovative Conservancy programs.
+The Kings River Conservancy is pleased to announce the continued support through the Central Valley Community Foundation, of a substantial Ted Martin Family Grant.